dzaima/CBQN/README.md

 Note that, after either of those, the compiled bytecode may become desynchronized if you later update CBQN without also rebuilding the bytecode.
 Usage of the submodule can be restored by removing `build/bytecodeLocal`.

-### Submodules

-Git submodules are used for Singeli, replxx, and bytecode.
-Thus, CBQN won't build if downloaded just as source files.

-Thus, you must either clone the repo (submodules will be automatically initialized/updated as needed), or use local copies of the submodules by linking/copying local versions to `build/singeliLocal`, `build/replxxLocal`, and `build/bytecodeLocal`.

 ### Cross-compilation

 You must manually set up a cross-compilation environment.
-It's possible to pass flags to all CC/CXX/linking invocations via `CCFLAGS=...`, and `LDFLAGS=...` to pass ones to the linking step specifically (more configuration options [above](#configuration-options)).
+It's possible to pass flags to all CC/CXX/linking invocations via `CCFLAGS=...`, and `LDFLAGS=...` to pass ones to the linking step specifically (more configuration options [above](#build-flags)).

-A `target_arch=(x86-64|aarch64|generic)` make argument must be present (`generic` will work always, but a more specific argument will enable significant optimizations), as the default is to choose based on `uname`.
+A `target_arch=(x86-64|aarch64|generic)` make argument must be present (`generic` will work always, but a more specific argument will enable significant optimizations), as otherwise it'll choose based on `uname`.

-Furthermore, all build targets (except `-makeonly` ones) will need a non-cross-compiled version of CBQN at build time to run build.bqn and (if enabled) Singeli.
+Furthermore, all build targets (except `-makeonly` ones) will need a non-cross-compiled version of CBQN at build time to run build.bqn and Singeli.
 For those, a `make for-build` will need to be ran before the primary build, configured to not cross-compile. (this step only needs a C compiler (default is `CC=cc` here), and doesn't need libffi, nor a C++ compiler).

 ## Licensing